antoniignasi/MetabolicElastography/README.md

 jupyter notebook 06_deep_learning.ipynb
 ```

-Full execution requires access to the protected dataset and the correct local configuration of input paths.
+Full execution requires access to the protected dataset and the correct local configuration of the corresponding input paths.

 ## Methodological limitations

 The project should be interpreted as an exploratory and methodological analysis.

-Important limitations include
+Important limitations include:

-- absence of public access to the original dataset
+- absence of public access to the original dataset;
-- heterogeneous acquisition protocols
+- heterogeneous acquisition protocol branches;
-- repeated measurements within subjects and sites
+- repeated measurements within participants and anatomical sites;
-- possible protocol-induced structure in clustering
+- possible protocol-induced structure in clustering and multivariate analyses;
-- missing data in some physical and viscosity-related variables
+- missingness and instability in some physical and viscosity-related variables;
+- acquisition-level frequency-wise screening with potentially correlated repeated observations;
-- limited effective sample size for some protocol-site-target combinations
+- limited effective sample size for some protocol-site-target combinations;
-- internal validation only
+- exploratory internal validation only;
+- use of internal test-partition results during deep-learning model comparison;
-- absence of external validation
+- absence of independent external or prospectively reserved final validation;
-- exploratory nature of the predictive modelling results
+- exploratory nature of the predictive modelling results.

-These limitations are part of the scientific interpretation of the work and are documented to avoid overstating the clinical meaning of the results.
+These limitations form part of the scientific interpretation of the work and are documented explicitly in order to avoid overstating the clinical meaning of the results.

 ## Main contribution

-The main contribution of MetaElasto is not a final diagnostic model, but a transparent computational framework for analysing torsional wave elastography data in a cardiometabolic setting.
+The main contribution of MetabolicElastography is not a final diagnostic model, but a transparent computational framework for analysing TWE data in a cardiometabolic setting.

-The repository supports the thesis by documenting how raw signal files are transformed into structured analytical data, how mechanical and clinical variables are linked, how quality control is performed, how protocol effects are considered and how exploratory statistical and modelling analyses are evaluated.
+The repository supports the thesis by documenting how raw signal files are transformed into structured analytical data, how mechanical and clinical variables are linked, how signal quality is evaluated, how protocol effects are considered, and how exploratory statistical and modelling analyses are interpreted under explicit methodological limitations.

 ## Author